-- From the list of registered cameras on the Camera Configuration screen, press the Add Camera button to access the Register Cameras screen.
+- ★ This is the Add icon. - 1.
+From the list of registered cameras on the Camera Configuration screen, press the Add Camera button to access the Register Cameras screen.
 Orchid Core VMS will open the Register Cameras screen in Auto mode by default.
 This screen displays a list of all the cameras Orchid Core VMS was able to auto-discover. - In order for Orchid Core VMS to auto-discover cameras, they must support ONVIF auto-discovery and be located on the same network subnet.
 If you have cameras that are not automatically discovered, they can always be added manually.